-If the microphone inlets are clogged, gently brush across the microphone inlets with a small. clean brush.
+If the microphone inlets are clogged, gently brush across the microphone inlets with the brush

 WARNING: Do not use force to press the bristles on the small brush into the inlets because the microphones may be damaged.

 CAUTION: Do not use alcohol or other solvents to clean your hearing aid, the protective coating will be damaged.